 Naomi and Amy’s story - We had people in our lives remain distant

-Naomi and Amy are the proud parents of Jesse Peter.
-Naomi is a body positive personal trainer, her partner Amy, works in administration support.
+Naomi and Amy are the proud parents of Jesse Peter and 4 little angels lost to early term miscarriages.
+Naomi is a client services officer, her wife Amy, works in project administration.

 Amy_(right)__Naomi_(left)_(1).jpg

-After a miscarriage at 7 weeks in January 2021, Jesse was meant to our rainbow baby.
-Unfortunately, Jesse was born in July 2021 due to a placental abruption at 15 and 2 weeks.
+After a miscarriage at 7 weeks in January 2021, we fell pregnant quickly and Jesse was meant to be our rainbow baby.
+Unfortunately, Jesse was born in July 2021 due to a placental abruption at 15 and a half weeks.
+We have since had 3 more miscarriages all less than 10 weeks gestation in June 2022, December 2023 & May 2024.

 We believe that no matter the gestation, all losses deserve recognition.
 Reaching out and establishing connection has been so important to help with our healing process.
 We have reached out and have had counselling with Red Nose, attended Open House at Todd Fremantle House and also placed a plaque for Jesse at the Mt Gravatt memorial garden.